JulianGalarza/JulianGalarza.github.io/Readme.txt

 <<<<<<< HEAD
 Thanks for see my page
 Template Name: Julian Galarza WebPage
-Author: Julian Galarza working with base design by BootstrapMade.com
+Author: Julian Galarza working with base design by BootstrapMade
 =======